Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Proof of Theorem

 \end{defn}

 Next, we recall the covariogram function of a convex body $K$ is given by

 see the recent survey by Bianchi \cite{GB23} for a rich overview of this function.
 We merely mention that

-Through an application of Fubini's theorem, one infers an alternative representation for the radial function of $R_p K$.
+Through an application of Fubini's theorem, one deduces an alternative representation for the Minkowski functional of $R_p K$.
 The identity is well-known (see \cite[Lemma 3.1]{GZ98} and also \cite{LP25} for $p\in (-1,0)$), but we will provide a proof for completeness. \begin{prop} Let $p>-1$ and let $K\subset \R^n$ be a convex body.
 Then, the Minkowski functional of $R_p K$ satisfies $\|o\|_{R_p K}=0$ and for $x\in\R^{n}\setminus\{o\}$: